<img alt="" src="https://secure.rigi9bury.com/188572.png" style="display:none;">

 • Does it take multiple touches and hours of your time to book a single meeting?

-• Have you had trouble hiring and maintaining an effective inside sales team?
-Is there high turnover due to burn-out or lack of success?
+• Have you had trouble hiring and maintaining an effective inside sales team, and do you have high turnover due to burnout or lack of success?

 The bottom line: as an executive, cold calling is not the best use of your time and is not likely to produce the highest ROI for your company.